Residential Architecture Design: Considerations & Benefits!

 • Collaborate with structural engineers, MEP (mechanical, electrical, plumbing) consultants, and other specialists to ensure a cohesive set of documents.

-Bidding and Contractor Selection:
+Bidding and Contractor Selection

 • Share the construction documents with potential contractors for bidding.